masadcv/ECONet-MONAILabel/README.md

 # ECONet: Efficient Convolutional Online Likelihood Network for Scribble-based Interactive Segmentation
 This repository provides source code for ECONet, an online likelihood method for scribble-based interactive segmentation.
 If you use this code, please cite the following paper:

-- **Asad, Muhammad, Lucas Fidon, and Tom Vercauteren. ["ECONet: Efficient Convolutional Online Likelihood Network for Scribble-based Interactive Segmentation."](https://arxiv.org/pdf/2201.04584.pdf) arXiv preprint arXiv:2201.04584 (2022).**
+- **Asad, Muhammad, Lucas Fidon, and Tom Vercauteren. ["ECONet: Efficient Convolutional Online Likelihood Network for Scribble-based Interactive Segmentation."](https://arxiv.org/pdf/2201.04584.pdf), Medical Imaging with Deep Learning (MIDL) 2022.**

 #  Introduction
 A challenge when looking at annotating lung lesions associated with COVID-19 is that the lung lesions have large inter-patient variations, with some pathologies having similar visual appearance as healthy lung tissues.
 This poses a challenge when applying existing semi-automatic interactive segmentation methods for data labelling.
 To address this, we propose an efficient convolutional neural networks (CNNs) that can be learned online while the annotator provides scribble-based interaction.